Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Luxury (US$190 and up)

-- Swissotel The Bosphorus Istanbul – This is one of the best luxury hotels in Istanbul, with designer-decorated rooms, a rooftop pool, a luxurious spa, and as many as 7 stylish restaurants on site.
+• Swissotel The Bosphorus Istanbul – This is one of the best luxury hotels in Istanbul, with designer-decorated rooms, a rooftop pool, a luxurious spa, and up to 7 stylish restaurants on-site.

-- Mandarin Oriental Bosphorus – This 5-star hotel is located on the Bosphorus shore and offers commodities such as a fitness center, a kids’ club, room service, and a currency exchange.
+• Mandarin Oriental Bosphorus – This 5-star hotel is located on the Bosphorus shore and offers amenities including a fitness center, a kids’ club, room service, and currency exchange.

 Mid-range (from US$130 to US$190)